danielravina/mixtape/README.md

   ```
 3. Create your mixtape!
 ```
-$ mixtape --track oldies.txt --name Oldies --out ~/Music Creating your mixtape..
+$ mixtape --track Oldies.txt --out ~/Music
+Creating your mixtape..
 Hold tight!
+⠦ Creating your mixtape..
+Hold tight!
-All Done!
+✔ All Done!
 You can find your mixtape here: /Users/johnny/Music/Oldies
 ```

 And this is what you get: